itel unveils premium affordable smartphone Vision 2S with big display, 5000mAh battery

-New Delhi, Sep 7 (IANS) After the huge success of its premium-affordable Vision series in India, India's most trusted smartphone brand itel on Tuesday launched an innovative next-generation smartphone -- Vision 2S -- at an affordable price of Rs 6,999.
+New Delhi: After the huge success of its premium-affordable Vision series in India, India's most trusted smartphone brand itel on Tuesday launched an innovative next-generation smartphone -- Vision 2S -- at an affordable price of Rs 6,999.

 With this launch, itel reinstates its commitment towards providing a seamless and superior smartphone experience at a highly affordable quotient to cater to the aspirations of new-age consumers.